-Eat more, die young: Why eating a diet very low in nutrients can extend lifespanMarch 17th, 2014 in Medical research /
+Eat more, die young: Why eating a diet very low in nutrients can extend lifespanMarch 17, 2014 in Medicine & Health / Medical research

 A new evolutionary theory in BioEssays claims that consuming a diet very low in nutrients can extend lifespan in laboratory animals, a finding which could hold clues to promoting healthier ageing in humans.